sebastianchristopher/Java8OCANotes/README.md

 ### Static Interface Methods
 * Java 8 also introduced static methods within interfaces
 * static methods are marked with the `static` keyword
-* static methods function mearly identically to static methods defined in classes, except that any classes that implement the interface do not inherit the static method
+* static methods function nearly identically to static methods defined in classes, except that any classes that implement the interface do not inherit the static method
-#### Rules;
+#### Rules:
-1. is assumed to be `public` - cannot be marked `private` or `protected`
+1. the static method is assumed to be `public` - cannot be marked `private` or `protected`
 2. to reference the static method, a reference to the name of the interface must be used - as it isn't inherited, it won't be present in the concrete class or its instances, so this is the only way to invoke it
 ```java
 interface Hop {